rattermeyer/opendevstack.github.io/doc/getting-started.md

 **Important: The credentials provided in the guide are only meant to be used within the local test installation.
 For use in production you will have to customize paths, URLs and credentials!**

+If you encounter problems while working through this guide, have a look at our [Troubeshooting Guide](troubleshooting) where we collect solution to problems that you might encounter.

 ## Requirements
 The following requirements have to be met to setup a local environment
 ### Git